How Each Enneagram Type Reacts in a Crisis

 Unhealthy Fives in an emergency: Stubborn, unwilling to take direction or listen to other perspectives, critical, distant.

-Your type tends to react one of two ways during a crisis: Either you have spent so long considering worst-case scenarios that when an emergency comes along you already have the contingency plans and emergency maneuvers at the ready.
+Your type tends to react one of two ways during a crisis: Either you have spent so long considering worst-case scenarios that you already have a plan, or you go into panic mode, looking for solutions everywhere.
+Often, Sixes feel they’ve envisioned every scenario so they already have solutions stored up in their mind.
 But if an emergency is something you weren’t expecting and hadn’t already imagined, you tend to panic, feel scattered, and start making phone calls or rapidly Googling questions in order to find help from trusted resources.
-Many Sixes report that they spend so much time worrying and catastrophizing that when a crisis actually does hit they have dozens of solutions stored away in their mind.
+Many Sixes report that they spend so much time worrying and catastrophizing that when a crisis actually does hit they have dozens of solutions at the ready.

 “If I am dealing with something completely unfamiliar, I might panic for an instant while I figure out the best course of action, but then I throw myself into it.
 I think I usually do okay in emergencies because I go into crisis mode and block out everything else.” – Joanna, INFJ and Enneagram 6, @MsWired on Twitter